Crocodillohawg/traveller-tools/README.md

 I cannot guarantee its accuracy or that it is correct.
 If you use any of my code please credit me, especially if used for anything more than a home game.

-Props to Mongoose Publishing for making an amazing RPG system.
+Props to Mongoose Publishing for continuing an amazing RPG system.